JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7988 days**.

-And here is a just a random fact -  **Monopoly is the best-selling board game in the world**.
+And here is a just a random fact -  **From 1939 to 1942, there was a undersea post office in the Bahamas**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)